DmitriiBGalkin/oTreeExperimentRPE/README.md

 - The matching is hard-coded for a group of 16 participants.
 Therefore, if you are using rooms or a demo session, there should always be exactly 16 participants (otherwise there would be an error).
 - There are two options for the duration of the supergame.
 If `pre_rolls` is set to `false` in the session configs, the rounds are not pre-rolled and are unknown to the participants and experimenter until each supergame starts.
 If `pre_rolls` is set to `true`, the rounds are pre-rolled but not known to the participants.
 In the latter case, the rolls happen when the session is created (potential problem with that is that rounds are very unbalanced: i.e. even though the expected number of rounds is 10 with 90% continuation probability, one can get a supergame that lasts for 40-50 rounds.
 Thus, we advice to do pre_rolls option which results in the durations of 11,8,13,9 rounds (to change that one can do pre rolls in any other software and then edit "\_init\_.py" file in the cournotsupergame folder.
--The experiment can be tested with bots - that select a value based on the tests.py file.
+- The experiment can be tested with bots - that select a value based on the tests.py file.
+- Experiment has two language settings - German ("de") and English ("en").
+German version includes gender-neutral descriptions.
 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use the code and adapt it for your own research purposes.